Cabangu Museum

 The Cabangu Museum (Museu de Cabangu) is a museum in the town of Santos Dumont, Brazil.
-It is dedicated to the memory of Santos Dumont, the "Father of Aviation".
+It is dedicated to the memory of Alberto Santos-Dumont, the "Father of Aviation".

 In the house, personal objects, photos and the aviation museum are still preserved.
 In the Museum are also deposited the ashes of the first woman pilot of the Brazilian aviation, Anésia Pinheiro Machado.

 Cabangu

 There are three versions for the meaning of the word "Cabangu":